 - Regulatory scope: local labeling, advertising rules, and clinician licensure.

-Procurement and Clinic Workflow for Intimate HA Services
+Procurement and Clinic Workflow Controls

 Receiving workflows should reduce look-alike and wrong-product risks.
 Use segregated storage, receiving checks, and a two-person verification step if that matches clinic policy.
 The electronic record should capture product name, lot number, expiration date, treatment area, consent version, clinician, and follow-up plan.
 These details matter if an adverse event, complaint, or recall review occurs later.